Motorcycle Insurance FAQs

 - See if there were any witnesses.
 If there were, also get their name, phone number and address.

 - Secure your motorcycle.
 Take all reasonable steps to secure your motorcycle and prevent any further damage or loss.
-Our full cover motorcycle insurance policy does include recovery expenses, so if you require towing let us know and we can organise for a tow truck capable of carrying your motorcycle to take it to a repairer.
-Only ride your motorcycle if the damage is very minor and you are 100% sure it is safe to do so.
+Our full cover motorcycle insurance policy does include recovery expenses, so if you require towing let us know and we can organise for a tow truck capable of carrying your motorcycle to a repairer.
+Only attempt to ride your motorcycle if the damage is very minor and you are 100% sure it is safe to do so.

 - Contact Protecta.
 Call or email us to advise us of the accident, and we'll also help you with what to do next.